localstack/docs/content/en/user-guide/aws/kinesisanalyticsv2/index.md

 ## CloudWatch Logging

-LocalStack supports CloudWatch Logs integration to help monitor the Flink cluster for application events or configuration problems.
+LocalStack MSAF supports CloudWatch Logs integration to help monitor the Flink cluster for application events or configuration problems.
 The logging option can be added at the time of creating the Flink application using the [CreateApplication](https://docs.aws.amazon.com/managed-flink/latest/apiv2/API_CreateApplication.html) operation.
 Logging options can also be managed at a later point using the [AddApplicationCloudWatchLoggingOption](https://docs.aws.amazon.com/managed-flink/latest/apiv2/API_AddApplicationCloudWatchLoggingOption.html) and [DeleteApplicationCloudWatchLoggingOption](https://docs.aws.amazon.com/managed-flink/latest/apiv2/API_DeleteApplicationCloudWatchLoggingOption.html) operations.